<!-- FAQPage Structured Data -->

 The United States Pharmacopeia (USP) monograph for Ursodeoxycholic Acid establishes the legally recognized quality standard for UDCA API marketed in the United States.
 The current USP monograph specifies the following key quality parameters:

 Identification is confirmed by infrared (IR) absorption spectrophotometry compared with a USP reference standard.
 The IR spectrum of the test sample must exhibit maxima at the same wavelengths as the USP Ursodeoxycholic Acid RS.
-Additionally, the retention time of the major peak in the assay chromatogram must correspond to that of the reference standard.
+Also, the retention time of the major peak in the assay chromatogram must correspond to that of the reference standard.

 The USP assay for UDCA is performed by HPLC.
 On the anhydrous basis, UDCA must contain 98.0-102.0% of C24H40O4.